Crowley: This isn't Wall Street, this is Hell! We have a little something called integrity!

 Love to Hate: Many antagonists count: Meg, Azazel, Gordon, the Crossroads Demon, and Henriksen in the early seasons, to be joined later by Lilith, Uriel, Alastair, Zachariah, and Lucifer.
 Around Season 8, Crowley, Abaddon, Naomi, and arguably Metatron are added to the roster of Love to Hate villains.
 According to Sera Gamble, Bela was intended to be an example of this trope in early Season 3, but just about everybody just found the character to be a major annoyance they wanted her off the screen ASAP rather than an enjoyable villain.

-Fans seem to forget that deals with the Devil are never a good thing and Sam and Dean are morally complex characters
+Fans seem to forget that deals with the Devil are rarely a good thing and Sam and Dean are morally complex characters.